Public speaking anxiety, can you over come it?

 Meanwhile the presentation you could be giving is lost to these irrational thoughts, based on your own internal judgements about other people’s judgements of you that you are making up anyway.

-To create and build the phobic state you have to give yourself a phobic script
+To create and build the public anxiety state you have to give yourself a phobic script

 “What if I don’t know something?
-What if I sound stupid?
-What if I forget something?
+Does this sound stupid?
+I might forget something?
 What if they think I am stupid?
 I am going to panic.“ To really take it up a notch, you have to use an internal tone that is pretty harsh ad critical or fearful.
 Most of these scripts are hypothetical meanings about an event that hasn’t happened.
-All this is doing is pulling you away from doing the right kind of preparation for your presentation.
+All this is doing is pulling you away from doing the right kind of preparation for a public speaking opportunity.
 What you tell your brain is going to determine how successfully your present to your audience.
 So a healthy script is vital to your success.

 To continue that phobic state you have to carry a posture of fear